‘Big Cloud’ Valley and Shuiquan Canyon | On the ice in Shuiquan Canyon

 Out the back of the village we'll find the trail that leads down into ‘Big Cloud’ Valley.
 To start with, it's fairly easy going on a dirt road.
 As we get further down into the valley, we cross the frozen stream a few times and then descend on to the narrow floor of the valley, picking a path through the ice and rocks.

 Near the end of the valley is the Little West Lake park area.
-Instead of hiking out through the park, we'll climb a steep section of Great Wall and head for Shuiquan Canyon.
+Instead of hiking out through the park, we’l climb a steep section of Great Wall and head for Shuiquan Canyon.

-We'll go up and over the wall, and then down to a dip where we’ll find the steep track that leads down into the Shuiquan Canyon.
+We'll go up and over the wall, and then down to a dip where we’ll find the steep track that leads down into canyon.

 Once we’re down into the canyon we’ll follow a short section of the Little West Lake park trail up to the Black Dragon Pool.
-We’ll use stepping stones to cross the first part of the pool, and then cross over large boulders and a rushing stream as we exit the park area.
+We’ll use stepping stones to cross the first part of the pool (if it’s not fully frozen), and then cross over large boulders and a rushing stream as we exit the park area.

 Boulder-hopping in the canyon